mrinalini-m/mrinalini/content/posts/articles/multiple-github-accounts/multiple-github-accounts.md

 ## Generating and Adding SSH keys to your github account.

-**Checking for existing keys**
+### Checking for existing keys

-1. First, check if there are SSH keys present on your machine by going to terminal and entering `ls -al ~/.ssh` .
+1. First, check if there are SSH keys present on your machine by going to terminal and run `ls -al ~/.ssh` .
 By default, the filenames of the public keys start with `id_rsa` and end in `.pub` .
-2. If you're not sure which key belongs to which account and want to start with new keys, you can delete your keys by entering `ssh-add -D` from terminal.
+2. If you're not sure which key belongs to which account and want to start with new keys, you can delete your keys by running `ssh-add -D` from terminal.
 This only removes manually added keys so if you're running into issues, take a look at this [stackoverflow answer](https://stackoverflow.com/a/25465155/11279811).
-Make sure to go to the folder where your SSH keys are located - type `open ~/.ssh` from terminal and save a copy before overwriting them.
+Make sure to go to the folder where your SSH keys are located - run `open ~/.ssh` from terminal and save a copy before overwriting them.

-**Generating new keys**
+### Generating new keys

-1. From terminal, type
+1. From terminal, run

    ```bash
    ssh-keygen -t rsa -f ~/.ssh/id_rsa -C "your.personal.email@exmaple.com"